core-wg/oscore/draft-ietf-core-object-security.md

 The unprotected options ({{fig-option-protection}}) may reveal privacy sensitive information.
 In particular Uri-Host SHOULD NOT contain privacy sensitive information.

+Unprotected error messages reveal information about the security state in the communication between the endpoints.

-CoAP headers sent in plaintext allow for example matching of CON and ACK (CoAP Message Identifier), matching of request and responses (Token) and traffic analysis.
+CoAP headers sent in plaintext allow, for example, matching of CON and ACK (CoAP Message Identifier), matching of request and responses (Token) and traffic analysis.

 Using the mechanisms described in {{context-state}} may reveal when a device goes through a reboot.
 This can be mitigated by the device storing the precise state of sender sequence number and replay window on a clean shutdown.